mbavar/mbavar.github.io/_posts/2019-12-23-optimistic-concurrency.md

 ### Footnotes
 [<a name="design1-footnote">1</a>]:
 There are a few simple design decisions beside the concurrency here.
-First, by disallowing nil values we have the invariant that the values returned from `Get` are not nil when there is no error, which is a nice guarantee.
-We could've achieved similar guarantees by using strings, but a more primitive type like byte slice is more appropriate for the generic binary data (such as images) which a KVStore may be storing.
+In an earlier version of this post, we explicitly checked and disallowed `nil` values given to `Put`.
+But this distracted from the main considerations of this post which is concurrency.
+So, for simplicity, here we don't pay attention to this case.
+Second, we chose byte slices instead of say strings as the underlying value type.
+The reason for this is that a primitive type such as byte slice is more appropriate for the generic binary data (such as images) which a KVStore may be storing.

 [<a name="retry-footnote">2</a>]:
 This should be called by the client in a retry loop.